jake-bladt/tech-writing/191122-featurestates.md

 For effective tracking of work, all feature states should be solidly centered on "at rest," "work in progress," or "inventory."
 (Ready for vs In)

+WIP/Inventory is a meaningful metric that can be addressed for improvement (not like "effort points.")

 ## Example

 * New (At Rest) - Some tickets are just ideas for now.